 - Open PDF eBooks are compatible with more devices and applications than protected PDF eBooks.
 The Open PDF format doesn’t require you to authorize your computer or app to read them, which is why they open on your computer right away, with the option to print readily available.

-- Learn more about Adobe Digital Editions with this overdrive-ade-troubleshooting-guide.
+- Learn more about Adobe Digital Editions help here.

 - Adobe PDF eBooks require you to authorize your computer with an OverDrive account or Adobe ID before you read them.